epicallan/Treq/README.md

 Hreq is a high-level easy to use type-driven HTTP client library inspired by Servant-Client.
 Hreq provides an alternative approach to type-safe construction and interpretation of API endpoints for Http client requests.

-The Hreq github repository is a mono-repo composed of [hreq-core](https://github.com/epicallan/hreq/tree/master/hreq-core) implementing core functionality and [hreq](https://github.com/epicallan/hreq/tree/master/hreq), which uses hreq-core's functionality as an HTTP client monad.
+The Hreq github repository is a mono-repo composed of [hreq-core](https://github.com/epicallan/hreq/tree/master/hreq-core) implementing core functionality and [hreq](https://github.com/epicallan/hreq/tree/master/hreq), which uses this functionality as an HTTP client monad.

 ### Checkout accompanying blog post for more details